aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/pivot-tables/formatting-pivot-table/format-pivot-table-cells/_index.md

 {{% alert color="primary" %}}

-Sometimes, you want to format pivot table cells.
+Sometimes you want to format pivot table cells.
 For example, you want to apply background color to pivot table cells.
 Aspose.Cells for Node.js via C++ provides two methods [**PivotTable.formatAll(style)**](https://reference.aspose.com/cells/nodejs-cpp/pivottable/#formatAll-style-) and [**PivotTable.format(row, column, style)**](https://reference.aspose.com/cells/nodejs-cpp/pivottable/#format-number-number-style-), which you can use for this purpose.

-[**PivotTable.formatAll(style)**](https://reference.aspose.com/cells/nodejs-cpp/pivottable/#formatAll-style-) applies the style to entire pivot table while [**PivotTable.format(row, column, style)**](https://reference.aspose.com/cells/nodejs-cpp/pivottable/#format-number-number-style-) applies the style to a single cell of the pivot table.
+[**PivotTable.formatAll(style)**](https://reference.aspose.com/cells/nodejs-cpp/pivottable/#formatAll-style-) applies the style to the entire pivot table, while [**PivotTable.format(row, column, style)**](https://reference.aspose.com/cells/nodejs-cpp/pivottable/#format-number-number-style-) applies the style to a single cell of the pivot table.

 {{% /alert %}}
-The following sample code loads the [sample Excel file](pivot_format.xlsx) that contains two pivot tables, and achieve the operation of formatting the entire pivot table and formatting individual cells in the pivot table.
+The following sample code loads the [sample Excel file](pivot_format.xlsx) that contains two pivot tables and achieves the formatting of the entire pivot table as well as individual cells in the pivot table.

 {{< gist "aspose-cells-gists" "c7b55cbeb75eaaae989115230a7619eb" "PivotTables-FormatPivotTableCells-1.js" >}}